-Pat the salmon dry before marinating.
-This removes any extra liquid and ensures that the salmon will get crispy edges.
+- Pat the salmon dry before marinating.
+This removes any extra liquid and ensures the salmon gets crispy edges.

-Cut the salmon bites into equal size pieces.
+- Cut the salmon bites into equal-sized pieces.
 This ensures that all the salmon bites cook evenly and at the same time.

-Don’t let the salmon bites overlap in the air fryer.
-If they do, they will not cook evenly, and some pieces might be underdone.
+- Don’t let the salmon bites overlap in the air fryer.
+They will not cook evenly if they do, and some pieces might be underdone.

 I only recommend substituting 1 or 2 ingredients since the original recipe is so delicious!
 Here are my recommendations:

 - Salmon: Try using arctic char or trout for a “less fishy” option.
 These are the best substitutes for salmon.

 - Honey: Substitute honey for maple syrup, coconut sugar, or light brown sugar.

 - Soy Sauce: Swap the soy sauce out for tamari, which is gluten-free soy sauce, or coconut aminos for a paleo option.

 - Arrowroot Starch: You can also use tapioca flour or corn starch.

 - Fresh Ginger: Flavor-wise, freshly grated ginger is the best option.
 However, you can try using 1 teaspoon of ground ginger.